francopasut/academic/content/en/post/pdf_python_text_extract/index.md

 ---
-title: "Python: application to copy text from various PDFs and collect it into a single document in Markdown format."
+title: "A Python program to copy text from various PDFs and collect it into a single document in Markdown format."
 date: 2024-04-26
 slug:  python_pdf_collect_content_markdown
 categories: